green-coding-solutions/website/content/jobs.md

 ---
 # (Green) Software Developer

-Green Coding Berlin is developing a metrics and certification tool for Green Software.
+Green Coding Berlin is developing a toolchain to identify and certify "green" software.

+The goal is to create an industry standard that can certify software in it's impact on the environment and to reduce resource usage, bloated software and unneeded computations.

 The current scope of the tool is only a prototype (https://github.com/green-coding-berlin/green-metrics-tool) and we thrive to develop it to an industry standard tool.